John Wayne: 1950s

 On May 14, 1958, Hal Kanter's I Married a Woman starring George Gobel and Diana Dors had its Los Angeles opening.
 In it, Wayne had a cameo as himself.
 On October 2, John Huston's The Barbarian and the Geisha, in which Wayne played the lead and clashed with his director all the way, had its New York opening.

 Howard Hawks's Rio Bravo premiered on March 18, 1959.
 In it, Wayne plays the lead with a supporting cast including Dean Martin, Ricky Nelson, Angie Dickinson, Walter Brennan and Ward Bond.
-John Ford's The Horse Soldiers had its world premiere in Shreveport, Louisiana on June 18.
+Ford's The Horse Soldiers had its world premiere in Shreveport, Louisiana on June 18.
 Set during the Civil War, Wayne shares the lead with William Holden.

 Wayne notoriously portrayed Genghis Khan in The Conqueror (1956), which was panned by critics.

 1960s

-In 1960, Wayne directed and produced The Alamo portraying Davy Crockett, with Richard Widmark as Jim Bowie.
+In 1960, Wayne directed and produced The Alamo, his directorial debut, portraying Davy Crockett, with Richard Widmark as Jim Bowie.
 Wayne was nominated for an Oscar as the producer in the Best Picture category.
-That year Wayne also played the lead in Henry Hathaway's North to Alaska also starring Stewart Granger and Ernie Kovacs.
+That year Wayne also played the lead in Henry Hathaway's North to Alaska, also starring Stewart Granger and Ernie Kovacs.
 In 1961, Wayne shared the lead with Stuart Whitman in Michael Curtiz's The Comancheros.

-On May 23, 1962, Wayne starred in John Ford's The Man Who Shot Liberty Valance with James Stewart.
-May 29 marked the premiere of Howard Hawks's Hatari!, shot on location in Africa with Wayne playing the lead capturing wild animals from the beds of trucks; all the scenes with animals in the film are real.
+In 1962, Wayne starred in John Ford's The Man Who Shot Liberty Valance with James Stewart.
+May 29 marked the premiere of Howard Hawks' Hatari!, shot on location in Africa with Wayne playing the lead capturing wild animals from the beds of trucks; all the scenes with animals in the film are real.
 On October 4, The Longest Day started its theatrical run, with Wayne memorably acting with an ensemble cast.
 Although the other top-level actors in the film accepted a token payment of only $10,000 each to play their roles, making the all-star cast feasible for the budget, Wayne was paid a quarter of a million dollars due to an earlier dispute with producer Darryl F. Zanuck.
 During this time, the cast of the television drama, Combat!, were preparing for the inaugural season.
 The principal cast (including Vic Morrow) were to go through a week of basic training at the Army's Infantry Training Center at Fort Ord in northern California.
 Morrow noted that the instructors who worked with the cast at Fort Ord had one common request: not to act like John Wayne.
 "Poor John," Morrow told a reporter.
 "I wonder if he knows he's almost a dirty word in the Army."